Justin Amash’s Longtime Backers Are ‘Fed Up’ as Trump World Looks to Bury Him

 Among those who wanted Amash gone was former White House chief strategist Steve Bannon, according to the former official.
 Bannon confirmed to The Daily Beast that he expressed his support for a primary during the early months of the Trump presidency, saying that Amash was a problem for the Trump White House “from day 1,” and that “for unity I thought he should be the only [GOP] primary of” the 2018 midterms.

-At the time, Amash was publicly critical of the party’s efforts to nuke Obamacare, arguing that the initial ideas for a replacement didn’t actually repeal and replace the Affordable Care Act.
-That same year, Trump’s social media director and close adviser Dan Scavino tweeted that the president was “bringing auto plants & jobs back to Michigan. @justinamash is a big liability. #TrumpTrain, defeat him in primary.”
+At the time, Amash was publicly critical of the party’s efforts to nuke the Affordable Care Act, arguing that the initial ideas for a replacement didn’t actually repeal and replace Obamacare.
+That same year, Trump’s social-media director and close adviser Dan Scavino tweeted that the president was “bringing auto plants & jobs back to Michigan. @justinamash is a big liability. #TrumpTrain, defeat him in primary.”

 White House Press Secretary Sarah Huckabee Sanders didn’t have any comment to add for this story, but referred The Daily Beast to the president’s recent statements on the matter.